Previously published November 9, 2014 at Yogamattes blog.

 Again, the goal is to not worsen the condition while building strength and stabilization in weak areas.
 You will gain more by doing less of the posture the absolutely right way for your body, step by step.
-Focus on alignment.
+Focus on alignment and breath.

 Lest this all sound very distressing or negative, rest assured there can be a positive result in this experience!
 Any injury that forces you to slow down and be more mindful of your physical yoga practice can be a tool for growth.
 A mindful, conscious physical yoga practice leads to better alignment.
 Alignment leads to a sustainable, lifetime practice.

 The SI joint, once destabilized, may always be prone to weakness because the overstretched ligaments may never go back 100% to their pre-injury state.
 A mindful practice can prevent re-injury.